Begin typing your search above and press return to search. Press Esc to cancel.

 • Implementation Guidelines: Practical frameworks for legal compliance are developing:

-• Audit Requirements: Organisations must meet new standards for AI system auditing.
-These requirements ensure accountability while promoting responsible innovation9.
+• Audit Requirements: Organisations must meet new standards for AI system auditing to ensure accountability while promoting responsible innovation 8

-• Documentation Standards: Legal requirements for AI system documentation are becoming more stringent.
-These standards support both compliance and innovation10.
+• Documentation Standards: Legal requirements for AI system documentation are becoming more stringent to support both compliance and innovation 9

 Liability and Accountability